3ddN/Amazfit-Music-Player/README.md

 # Amazfit-Music-Player

 ## Overview
-I really like my Amazfit Pace smartwatch and love the feature to listen music without my smartphone.
+I really like my Xiaomi Huami Amazfit Pace smartwatch and love the feature to listen music without my smartphone.
 It's really cool to use it while running or doing other sports where You leave Your phone at home.
 But the default music player has a problem.
 There is no logic how the music is sorted.
 You can rename them and put them in different folders, the watch will simply ignore that and list the songs randomly.
 So I decided to create my own music player.

 ## Functions
 * Music will be sorted by name